How To Fix a Hole in Jeans

 This is a serious case- borderline on fixing such a gigantic, messy tear or recycling the jeans into a picnic blanket.
 But, since these specific trousers are a favorite pair and the area needing repair isn’t very visible, I’ll give it a shot. **Wash the pants before you begin.

-I will be sewing the hole closed and also using an Iron-On denim repair patch kit (available at any sewing store, or even Walmart).
+Sew the hole closed and also using an Iron-On denim repair patch kit (available at any sewing store, or even Walmart).
 The hole can be fix by only sewing it closed but it will last a lot longer and be worth your trouble if you patch it as well as sew it closed.

-Step 1: With the jeans (pants) inside out, match up the torn edges and with a wide zig-zag stitch on the machine, sew the tear closed.
+With the jeans (pants) inside out, match up the torn edges and with a wide zig-zag stitch on the machine, sew the tear closed.
 This is just a basic, preliminary stitching just to get the fabric to stay in the right place when the patch is ironed on.

 Following the instructions on the package, iron the patch onto the inside of the pants.
 Make sure the fabric below the patch is laying flat and you aren’t ironing in creases that will remain forever.
 It looks like (in the picture above) there are creases under the patch, but hang in there- it’s just the way I had to pull the fabric to make the fabric under the patch lay flat.

-Step 4: Now zig-zag stitch all the way around the edges of the patch.
+Now zig-zag stitch all the way around the edges of the patch.
 When patching an area of pants that sees a lot of use and abuse (knees, crotch) it’s always a good idea to reinforce the edges because it’s likely the iron on glue won’t hold perfectly.
 It’s a bit of insurance you’ll be glad to have in place.

 When you turn the pants right side out again (for the last time) you’ll be pleased you took the time to match sewing machine thread to fabric.
 The stitches around the patch, especially on denim, won’t be visible at all.

-All finished and ready for wearing.
+Now you know how to fix a hole in pants, they’re all finished and ready for wearing.
 The patch may feel a bit stiff the first few wearings but will relax with time and washings.
 Making it possible for you or your loved one to wear their favorite pair of pants once again… and again.